Tools I use and recommend to others.

 • Agricola

-Agricola is the classic game where players take on the role of 17th-century farmers and guide their families to wealth, health, and prosperity.
+Agricola is a classic game where players take on the role of 17th-century farmers and guide their families to wealth, health, and prosperity.
 Every game challenges players to make different strategic choices.
 The player who establishes the best farmyard wins!

 • Power Grid